CMU-IDS-2020/a3-wqyf/writeup.md

 ## Abstract

-NYC Taxi Viz is a interactive data visualization framework that allows the users to explore the traffic flow of NYC taxi.
+NYC Taxi Viz is an interactive data visualization framework that allows the users to explore the traffic flow of NYC taxi.
 Users can query for specific date, location and time range, as well as choose different types of map layers.
 The framework also provides the animation function to let users see the dynamic change of traffic flow across time.

 ## Project Goals

-**A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
+Describe the question that you are enabling a user to answer.
 The question should be compelling and the solution should be focused on helping users achieve their goals.

 We aim to develop a tool that allows users to dynamically explore the traffic flow of NYC taxi by user specified date-time and locations.
 The users can use the tool to answer the  question: given a specified pick-up location, how the traffic flow bandwidth and direction change overtime.